-The Knoxville Urban Area Metropolitan Planning Organization, in cooperation with the City of Knoxville, the Tennessee Department of Transportation, and the University of Tennessee, conducted an early deployment planning study that allowed for a comprehensive ITS assessment and develop a strategic ITS deployment plan for the Knoxville area.
+The Knoxville Urban Area Metropolitan Planning Organization, in cooperation with the City of Knoxville, the Tennessee Department of Transportation, and the University of Tennessee, conducted an early deployment planning study that allowed for a comprehensive ITS assessment and development of a strategic ITS deployment plan for and safety through "SMART" technology under construction conditions.

 The transportation system in Knoxville will be going through major reconstruction in the upcoming years.
-The study will specifically be focused on improving the system efficiency and safety through "SMART" technology under construction conditions.
+The study will specifically be focused on improving the system efficiency